Skip to main content

 A Few Words on Wine Raters

-Probably the “Big Three” in published wine ratings have been, roughly in this order, Parker’s Wine Advocate (and its online spinoff eRobertParker), the Wine Spectator, and Steven Tanzer’s International Wine Cellar.
-Following a little way back is the Wine Enthusiast, followed by several distinctly lesser lights.
+For long, the “Big Three” in published wine ratings were, roughly in this order, Parker’s Wine Advocate (and its online spinoff eRobertParker), James Suckling at the Wine Spectator, and Steven Tanzer’s International Wine Cellar.
+Following a little way back from those was the Wine Enthusiast, in turn followed by several distinctly lesser lights.

-Now, there has been a major shakeup in the world of wine criticism.
-The short of it is that Antonio Galloni—who was till a few years ago the heir apparent at Wine Advocate to the aging Mr. Parker, but who fell out with Parker when Parker sold the enterprise to some investors in Singapore—the current proprietor of Vinous (which he founded after leaving Parker, and which has not made much progress in establishing itself as a power)—has bought out Tanzer’s International Wine Cellar.
-For the long of it, we strenuously recommend a reading of W. Blake Gray’s article “The Changing Face of Wine Criticism”, which explores in much more detail what happened and, more important, what may ensue.
+About a decade ago, there was a major shakeup in the world of wine criticism.
+The short of it is that Antonio Galloni—who at that time was the heir apparent at Wine Advocate to the aging Mr. Parker but who fell out with Parker when Parker sold the enterprise to some investors in Singapore—left the Advocate and founded Vinous.
+Vinous then bought out Tanzer’s International Wine Cellar; Tanzer is now an editor at Vinous.
+For the long of it, we strenuously recommend a reading of W. Blake Gray’s 2014 article “The Changing Face of Wine Criticism”, which explores in much more detail what happened and, more important, what may ensue.

 One thing that clearly emerges from the article is the (well-known) reality that (as we suggested above) the major rating houses have very different standards.
 As one brief passage puts it, “Galloni might not give as many 100-point scores as his former master, but he does pass out 96s like Halloween candy.
 From Tanzer, an 88 is still a wine he likes, not a veiled admonition, and a 93 is something he adores.”
-We here have always felt Tanzer’s ratings the most useful and reliable; it remains to be seen what will happen now, with Galloni owning the firm but Tanzer remaining as “editor-in-chief” (and several other writers besides Tanzer also presumably remaining on).
+We here always felt Tanzer’s ratings were the most useful and reliable; we have not kept up with Vinous, but hope that he remains a highly useful source.

 Return to the page top. ↑